joshb/joshb.github.io/articles/simple_line_drawing/index.md

 This function accepts six parameters - the color, x position, and y position of the first point of the line followed by the color, x position, and y position of the second point.
 The first thing that it does is calculate the differences of the given x coordinates and y coordinates.
 If both of the differences are 0 (that is, x1 is equal to x2 and y1 is equal to y2), the line consists of one point, so we just draw a single pixel and return.

-Next, we have the following <em>if</em> statement, which checks if the absolute value of **xdiff** is greater than the absolute value of **ydiff**:
+Next, we have the following *if* statement, which checks if the absolute value of **xdiff** is greater than the absolute value of **ydiff**:

 ```c++
 ​    if(fabs(xdiff) > fabs(ydiff)) {
 ```

 The basic method of line rendering is to loop through each whole number between the points in one dimension (x or y) and calculate the corresponding position in the other dimension using the line's slope.
-If there are more points in the x dimension (that is, the <em>if</em> condition above passes), we will loop through the points in the x dimension and calculate the corresponding y values; otherwise, we'll loop through the points in the y dimension and calculate the corresponding x values.
+If there are more points in the x dimension (that is, the *if* condition above passes), we will loop through the points in the x dimension and calculate the corresponding y values; otherwise, we'll loop through the points in the y dimension and calculate the corresponding x values.
 Handling these two cases separately is necessary to prevent gaps in the line.

 To draw the line in terms of the x dimension, we must first figure out the minimum and maximum x values that were passed to the function, since x2 may be lower than x1 and vice versa: